 We make estimates of the collectability of our accounts receivable related to minimum rents, straight-line rents, expense reimbursements and other revenue.
 Accounts receivable is carried net of this allowance for doubtful accounts.
 Our determination as to the collectability of accounts receivable and correspondingly, the adequacy of this allowance, is based primarily upon evaluations of individual receivables, current economic conditions, historical experience and other relevant factors.
 The allowance for doubtful accounts is increased or decreased through bad debt expense.
 Accounts receivable are written-off when they are deemed to be uncollectible and we are no longer actively pursuing collection.
-At December 31, 2011 and 2010, our allowance for doubtful accounts was \$17.6 million and \$18.7 million, respectively.
+At December 31, 2012 and 2011, our allowance for doubtful accounts was \$15.9 million and \$17.6 million, respectively.

 In some cases, primarily relating to straight-line rents, the collection of accounts receivable extends beyond one year.
-Our experience relative to unbilled straight-line rents is that a portion of the amounts otherwise recognizable as revenue is never billed to or collected from tenants due to early lease terminations, lease modifications, bankruptcies and other factors.
+Our experience relative to unbilled straightline rents is that a portion of the amounts otherwise recognizable as revenue is never billed to or collected from tenants due to early lease terminations, lease modifications, bankruptcies and other factors.
 Accordingly, the extended collection period for straight-line rents along with our evaluation of tenant credit risk may result in the nonrecognition of a portion of straight-line rental income until the collection of such income is reasonably assured.
-If our evaluation of tenant credit risk changes indicating more straight-line rental income is recognized as revenue.
+If our evaluation of tenant credit risk changes indicating more straight-line revenue is reasonably collectible than previously estimated and realized, the additional straightline rental income is recognized as revenue.
 If our evaluation of tenant credit risk changes indicating a portion of realized straight-line rental income is no longer collectible, a reserve and bad debt expense is recorded.
-At December 31, 2011 and 2010, accounts receivable include approximately \$50.5 million and \$45.6 million, respectively, related to straight-line rents.
+At December 31, 2012 and 2011, accounts receivable include approximately \$56.1 million and \$50.5 million, respectively, related to straight-line rents.